 Following the purchase of the reinsurance from National Indemnity, Equitas approved an aggregate return premium of £50 million to be paid to the approximately 34,000 Reinsured Names, Lioncover and Centrewrite Limited in accordance with their respective entitlements.
 This amount was provided for in the financial statements for 2007.
-At 31 March 2008, 27,760 of those entitled to a return premium have been paid their entitlement.
-This accounts for just over £43 million of the total return premium.
-The balance is payable to the remaining

-Reinsured Names or their estates on satisfaction by them of outstanding procedural requirements.
+At 31 March 2009, 27,954 (2008: 27,760) of those entitled to a return premium have been paid their entitlement.
+This accounts for £44 million (2008: £43 million) of the total return premium.
+The balance is payable to the remaining Reinsured Names or their estates on satisfaction by them of outstanding procedural requirements.